salernolabs/rescuegroups/doc/request/Memorials/readme.md

 #### ::setMemorialOrder

-Sets memorialOrder field with a value of type integer.
+Sets memorialOrder field with a value of type string.

-    $query->setMemorialOrder(integer);
+    $query->setMemorialOrder(string);